msyed199343/coinApp/README.md

         For the purpose of seeing the functionality please use postman.
 This api is also uploaded to heroku.
 I have commented out my "before_action authenticate" option on my controllers as without a front end it will be hard to test the other functionality.
 So at the moment you can view it without any authentication.
 I have also seeded the database with test coins and transactions which you can view by following the functionality above.
 Below I will provie a basic suggestion for you on how to test functionality.

-        1. Get your api_key by through postman to see if that functionality works by going to POST '/users'  please provide params as such params[:email] , params[password], params[account_type] you can set account type to admin or leave it be if you'd like
+        - Get your api_key by through postman to see if that functionality works by going to POST '/users'  please provide params as such params[:email] , params[password], params[account_type] you can set account type to admin or leave it be if you'd like

-        2.check sign in functionality by going to POST '/signin'  (POSTMAN! :)
+        - check sign in functionality by going to POST '/signin'  (POSTMAN! :)
             Please provide params as such, params[:email], params[:password], paramas[:api_key]

-        3. after this feel free to go ahead and check out the rest of the functionality as stated in the controllers.
+        - after this feel free to go ahead and check out the rest of the functionality as stated in the controllers.
 Something do depend on being logged in like the user_id in transactions might be null which will cause the transaction not to save.
 This is the reason I have included test items in the database.
 Thanks!
 You can use the link: https://coinapp1.herokuapp.com/

         Lastly, thank you for taking the time to read this and looking at my work!
 If you have any questions please feel free to email me at syedm199343@gmail.com.